-The same thing holds true in the world of firearm collecting.
-Even with a rifle like the Mosin Nagant that has seen over 37 million individual weapons manufactured over the course of history.
+The same thing holds true in the world of firearm collecting — even with a rifle like the Mosin Nagant with over 37 million individual weapons manufactured.

-Although the odds of your old Mosin Nagant being worth a significant amount of money are very low, there is a small chance that your specific rifle is worth at least a little more than the average price of a “common” rifle.
+Although the odds of your old Mosin Nagant being worth a significant amount of money are very low, there is a small chance that your specific rifle is worth at least a little more than the average.

 This is a pretty obvious factor of value when talking about any sort of collectible or historic firearm.

-Sure, dings and damage that possibly occurred during the battle on issued rifles add some character to a Mosin Nagant, but let’s be honest here…damaged rifles are typically worth less money than rifles of a higher-quality.
+Dings and damage that possibly occurred during battle on issued rifles add some character to a Mosin Nagant.
+But let’s be honest here…damaged rifles are typically worth less money than rifles of a higher quality.

 Of course, that is unless you happen to have Vasily Zeitseiv’s sniper rifle.

-That being said, even a pristine Mosin Nagant that has been packed in cosmoline and stored in a warehouse since WWII isn’t going to allow you to retire to an island somewhere.
+That said, even a pristine Mosin Nagant packed in cosmoline and stored in a warehouse since WWII isn’t going to allow you to retire to an island somewhere.

 Over the course of its 120+ year history, there have been many different variants and experimental models of the Mosin Nagant rifle.

-Some of those models are incredibly rare and a fair rule of thumb is that the rarer a certain rifle is, the higher the value of that rifle will be.
+Some of those models are incredibly rare.
+A fair rule of thumb is that the rarer a certain rifle is, the higher the value of that rifle will be.

 Let me just take a moment here for a small disclaimer.

-I am not claiming to be any sort of expert on the history of specific Mosin Nagant rifles or their value.
-I’m sure there are experts out there on which specific models and serial numbers make some Mosin Nagants very valuable, but I am not one of them.
+I’m no expert on the history of specific Mosin Nagant rifles or their value.
+There are experts out there on which specific models and serial numbers make some Mosin Nagants very valuable, but I am not one of them.